5 Content Marketing Goals that Will Boost Your Strategy

 People shaking hands to illustrate the goal of retaining customers.

-It’s common knowledge that it’s less expensive to keep a customer than it is to gain one in the first place.
-So, while it’s tempting to focus on content that creates that satisfying spike in traffic or a boastful conversion rate, don’t forget to budget for content that will solidify your relationship with existing customers.
+It is typically less expensive to keep a customer than it is to gain one in the first place.
+So, while it is tempting to focus on content that creates that satisfying spike in traffic or a boastful conversion rate, don’t forget to budget for content that will solidify your relationship with existing customers.

 Goal 5: Grow Average Customer Value Through Retention, Upgrades, or Repeat Purchases